patsen29/advent2020/notes.md

 For regex, I like https://www.debuggex.com/ to help me write them and see what I'm doing.

 As for Big O notation, I need to count characters anyway, so looping over the string as chars seems fine.

+For the second half, we just need to change the logic a bit.
+The one-indexing and remembering the xor operator (^) are the main issues.

+It's not hard to create a second function to check the new logic on the same input.
+But it's a bit awkward to do both at once.
+So, I made a data class for the parsed request, and allowed both functions to work on that input.
+The file format is the same, so the same data structure should be fine.